AliAlkadhim/PASCAL/README.md

 ## *PASCAL=Python+SQL*, or, if you like *Python Analysis and SQL Computation and Logic*.

+### The CERN gitlab command line interface version can be found on https://gitlab.cern.ch/aalkadhi/pascal
 <br>

 [PASCAL](https://hub.docker.com/repository/docker/alialkadhim/pascal/general) is a docker image that provides tools for retrieval and analysis of the data in the INT2R HGCAL database with python or in the terminal.